How to find the biggest thrills in Singapore

 Nausea level: 2/5

-Before making the leap from the 75-meter-high platform on Sentosa's MegaZip, I clung to the protective rail with the tenacity of a leach locked on to a meal.
+Before making the leap from the 75-meter-high platform on Sentosa's MegaZip, I clung to the protective rail with the tenacity of a leech locked onto a meal.

 But once I finally worked up the courage to let go, MegaZip was pure fun.

 Singapore's first three-wire zip allows multiple people to zip-line at the same time, from a hilltop across a patch of jungle, over the beach and onto a small platform over the water.

 The views along the 450-meter-long journey are exhilarating.

 Conclusion: This one's addictive.
 I now plan to zip-line every chance I get.